Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - the weights? --> side effect of choosing samples
 - the samples? --> maximize the margin

-We will deal first with the case in which the points are all linearly separable, the extention to non linearly separable is [here](#Handling-noisy-data).
+We will deal first with the case in which the points are all linearly separable, the extension to non linearly separable is [here](#Handling-noisy-data).

 ### Margin maximization
 Let's define the margin as the minimum distance between the points in our training set and the separating hyperplane.